gremour/gamekit/README.md

 - `ebitenkit` package contains [ebiten](https://github.com/hajimehoshi/ebiten)
 specific collection of sprites that stores images and can draw them on an ebiten image;
-- `geo` package contains structures and function for `float64` geometry calculations;
+- `geo` package contains structures and functions for `float64` geometry calculations;
 - `sheetmaker` package implements a tool that produces sprite sheet (both `png` file and `yaml` config file) from a number of `png` files; configuration file is used to describe files and desired sheet properties.
 Run `go run ./sheetmaker` to get help.